Transfer Duty (Stamp Duty) is a tax imposed by the Office of State Revenue that is payable on the transfer of an asset including:-

 - gifting of property.

-Stamp duties vary between states and are assessed based on the value of the property being transferred.
+Transfer / Stamp duties vary between states and are assessed based on the value of the property being transferred.
 First home buyers are eligible for exemptions and concessions on their stamp duty liability if they purchase vacant land or a new home and the value of the property is below set value thresholds.

 If the property being transferred is purchased on the open market, the Office of State Revenue will generally accept the purchase price of the property for the assessment of the amount of Stamp duty payable.